-Students participating in extracurricular activities are expected to maintain good conduct at all times and all locations, whether on or off-campus, and not to engage in any conduct or behavior which brings discredit to themselves, their family, their team, school, or the District.
+Students participating in extracurricular activities are required to maintain good conduct at all times and all locations, whether on or off-campus, and may not engage in any conduct or behavior which brings discredit to themselves, their family, their team, school, or the District, to be determined in the sole discretion of the appropriate school administrators.
+Consequences will depend on the severity of the offense/violation, and will be determine and enforced at the sole discretion of the appropriate Determiner of Discipline, who may consider any relevant factors including prior conduct and leadership roles in their determination.

-Offenses and Consequences
+Violations and Consequences